VKEDCO/BookContentCoverImageConsumer_00001/README.txt

-1) Eclipse Project (BookContentAuthorImageConsumer_00001.rar)
+1) Eclipse Project (BookContentCoverImageConsumer_00001.rar)
 with an Android application that implements a consumer application for the BookContentProvider_00001 content provider (https://github.com/VKEDCO/BookContentProvider_000001).

-2) The consumer retrieves images of authors or book covers from the content provider.
+2) The consumer retrieves images of book covers from the content provider.

 3) The consumer is implemented in BookContentProvider_00001.java.